bryance-oyang/websocket_ctube/README.md

 # Websocket Ctube
-C/C++ is fast.
-Browser technology (HTML/JS/CSS) makes things pretty.
-Why not combine both?

-Websocket Ctube (`ws_ctube`) is a barebones API/library to make it easy for a running C/C++ program to send data to web browsers in real-time and in a non-blocking manner.
+Websocket Ctube (`ws_ctube`) is a barebones API/library to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.

-Just call `ws_ctube_broadcast()` to send data to all connected browsers.
+Call `ws_ctube_broadcast()` to send data to all connected browsers.
 The main C/C++ program thread can continue to run while the network operations are handled by `ws_ctube`.

 ## Requirements
+* gcc or similar
 * POSIX stuff: `pthreads` and friends (aka not Windows)
 * (work in progress, not yet implemented) `openssl` for TLS/SSL